Sammy Boussiba

-Sammy Boussiba is a professor emeritus at the French Associates Institute for Agriculture and Biotechnology of Drylands at the Jacob Blaustein Institutes for Desert Research at Ben-Gurion University of the Negev, Israel.
+Sammy Boussiba (Hebrew: סמי בוסיבה) is a professor emeritus at the French Associates Institute for Agriculture and Biotechnology of Drylands at the Jacob Blaustein Institutes for Desert Research at Ben-Gurion University of the Negev, Israel.

 Early life

 Sammy Boussiba was born in Fez, Morocco to a Jewish family.
 In 1956 he emigrated to Israel with his parents and two brothers.
 He began his academic path in 1969, and received his bachelor's and master's degrees from the Hebrew University of Jerusalem and from BGU.
 He moved on to his doctorate studies at BGU, focusing on the role of the biliprotein picocyanin C and the influence of environmental factors on its metabolism, under the supervision of Professor Amos Richmond.
 He completed his PhD in 1981 and continued to his postdoctoral studies at Cornell University, with scholarships from the Rothschild and Fulbright foundations.
 At Cornell he studied the uptake and metabolism of ammonia in cyanobacteria.